GautamGupta/bb-legacy-plugins/delete-all-bozos/trunk/readme.txt

 3. If there are no bozos on your forum, you get this message.

 == Changelog ==
+= 0.1.1 =
+* Counter of bozos deleted added to admin page

 = 0.1 =
 * Initial release